-Aeris had cried the day they took her clothes and left her naked and cold.
+She’d cried the day they took her clothes and left her naked and cold.
 Her breasts she’d attempted to shield with crossed arms and her sex with her shivering thighs.
 The lash split her back upon jagged bias, and no scream had been made for such pain, but each subsequent strike ripped others out as readily as flesh flew from bone.
 It would ever bear scars, a thousand white lines written there thicker and thin.

 “I have you, little one.”
 The general bowed his head to crown her in silver light.
 He tightened his arms around that tiny form, and heightened sobs tore her throat hoarse.
 Shaking and sobbing, the helpless maid waited for mercy to be ripped away, but that strength remained, the best of all shields, and his low voice did nothing but soothe.

-“You should be clothed in finery, not my plain black shirt.
+“You should be clothed in finery, not my plain shirt.
 You should be held up.
 You should be worshipped…” The agony of a hundred years broke against his chest.
 “Aeris, I promise.
 I swear it by blood.
 I swear it by light and darkness.
 No one will ever hurt you again.
 That horror ended today.”

 Her voice was near gone, but Sephiroth’s enhancements cursed him so he could still hear.
 “I tried, great master…so many times.
 The Planet…it just brought me back.
-Back to chains, back to beatings, back to hunger and rape.
+Back to chains, back to beatings, back to hunger and pain.
 That’s all I have.
 That’s all I am.
 That’s all life can be for.
 When I was dead…I wasn’t in pain.
 Pain is all I’ve known.”

 He stroked her hair as those darkest words fell.
-“Are you in pain now, Aeris?” was all he could manage, wavering between anger and grief.
+“Are you in pain now, Aeris?”

-“My insides hurt from what happened this morning, but right now…you’re not raping me.
+“My insides hurt from what happened this morning, but right now…you’re not using me.
 You haven’t beat me.
 I’m not cold.
 I’m not hungry.
 I’m…no longer naked, and I’m being held in your strong arms.”
 She lifted her face where pale tears glimmered in emerald like trailing stars.
 “Please, great master, don’t let me go.
 Don’t take your protection away!”